broadinstitute/pooled-cell-painting-profiling-template/config/docs/site_processing_config_README.md

 *CellProfiler outputs measurements for each compartment in a separate .csv.
 In this step we merge them together. merge_columns are the columns used to merge the .csvs.*
 `image_column:` *The name of the column that describes the image number. e.g.* ImageNumber
 `linking_compartment:` *The compartment used to link other compartments. e.g.* Cytoplasm
 `linking_columns:`*Column names that link your parent compartment to other compartments.
-You will need to set a column name for each compartment set in core: compartments. e.g.*
+You will need to set a column name for each compartment set in core: compartments.
+The column names listed, must also exist in the data for the compartment listed in `linking_compartment`. e.g.*
 `cells:` Metadata_Cytoplasm_Parent_Cells
 `nuclei:` Metadata_Cytoplasm_Parent_Nuclei
 `metadata_linking_columns:` *Column names that link ... e.g.*